Indecent Exposure Charges in Los Angeles

-Wallin & Klarich’s team of Sex Crimes defense attorneys in Los Angeles are experienced in the laws pertaining to indecent exposure and sex offender registration in California.
+Wallin & Klarich’s team of Sex Crimes defense attorneys in Los Angeles are have been educated as to the laws pertaining to indecent exposure and sex offender registration in California.
 We can provide you with an overview of the elements that the prosecution needs to prove in order to convict you of indecent exposure and help you achieve the best possible outcome in your case.

 Even in cases where evidence of indecent exposure appears to be strong, there are a number of defenses to indecent exposure charges that a Los Angeles criminal lawyer at Wallin & Klarich can raise on your behalf.
 Your attorney can argue: